 High involvement purchase decision

 High involvement purchase decisions often take time and effort for the purchaser (sometimes even years!).
 Think about when you purchased your first house, how many properties did you sift through online, attend open homes, read marketing collateral and blogs before you finally settled on the right house?
 I’m betting a lot.
 And even after you had your offer accepted you probably still questioned yourself (was it the right purchase?).
+Speaking with Salisbury real estate agent Greg Murphy (you can check out his website here), he noted that buyers will often take weeks to finalise their offers after potentially inspecting the property multiple times, organising builder inspections and comparing against other properties in the area.

 What changes the purchase decision process?